Christy Matheson

 Series

-The Horned Women and Other Stories: Contemporary Retellings of Irish Fairy Tales (The Castle in Kilkenny: Fairy Tales)
+The Horned Women and Other Stories (The Castle in Kilkenny: Fairy Tales)

 The Knight and His Magical Armlet (The Castle in Kilkenny: Fairy Tales Book 5)